joebutler2/joebutler2.github.io/_posts/2011-08-20-private-constants-in-ruby.md

     puts CPUOpponent.base_points
     # => NoMethodError: private method ‘base_points’ called for CPUOpponent:Class

-As you can see from the output we are unable to access the base_salary without resorting to meta-programming techniques.
-Drawing a line in the sand like this can protect objects from becoming tightly coupled.
+As you can see from the output, we are unable to access the `base_points` method.
+If you're an experienced rubyist, you might think "well, someone could use meta-programming to access the method".
+While this is true, most developers will respect the private access modifier.

-Of course, this is a simple case so what problems do we start to run into when really putting this technique to use?
+This is a simple case, so what problems do we run into when putting this technique to the test?

-Continuing with the video game idea, you might want to have different base points based on the difficulty of the game.
-Updating the model to use a hash to map the base points to the different difficulty ranges.
+Continuing with the video game motif, let's add different base points based on the difficulty of the game.
+This will require updating the model to use a hash, it will map the number of points to the difficulty level.

     def self.base_points
-      @base_points ||= { :easy => 1000, :medium => 2000, :hard => 3000 }
+      @base_points ||= { easy: 1000, medium: 2000, hard: 3000 }
     end

-Notice we store the value in an instance variable by using an or-equals.
-Also known as a nil guard.
-Nil guards limit the assignment to happen only once, making it behave more like a constant.
-This introduces a problem, someone could manipulate the value.
+Notice we store the value by using the `||=` operator.
+Rubyists' call this idiom a nil guard.
+They limit the assignment to occur only once if given a "truthy" value, because of this, our `base_points` method behaves more like a constant.

+Upon close inspection, this introduces a problem, the return value of `base_points` can be manipulated.

     class CPUOpponent
       def self.base_points
-        @base_points ||= { :easy => 1000, :medium => 2000, :hard => 3000 }
+        @base_points ||= { easy: 1000, medium: 2000, hard: 3000 }
       end
       private_class_method :base_points